Estimated reading time: 4 minutes

 How to safely operate a forklift.

-First off, it is important to note that federal law prohibits anyone under the age of 18 to operate a forklift.
-Additionally, all forklift operators aged 18 and older need to be properly trained and certified.
+First off, it is essential to note that federal law prohibits anyone under 18 from operating a forklift.
+All forklift operators aged 18 and older must be trained and certified.
 You can find more information about this on the U.S. Department of Labor website.
-Optimum workplace safety starts with forklift training and certification that follows OSHA standards.
+Optimum workplace safety starts with training and certification that follows OSHA standards.
 You can provide your new employees with training during the onboarding process.
 Here are some of the more common practices for safely driving and operating a forklift:

 - Never operate a forklift with wet hands or shoes